CalHeatScore Tool

 How can I provide feedback or get involved?

-Users can share their experiences and suggestions to help improve CalHeatScore.
-Opportunities to provide feedback will be available on the CalHeatScore website and at community outreach events.
+Users can share their experiences and suggestions to help improve CalHeatScore by emailing our program email: CalHeatScore@oehha.ca.gov.
+Opportunities to provide feedback will also be available at community outreach events.

 In 2021, the California Department of Insurance’s (CDI) Climate Insurance Workgroup recommended California build a system to rank heat waves to better communicate the deadly risks to Californians and help communities prepare, similar to how tropical storms and hurricanes are described by "category" level.